|Date of Birth||28 July 1916, Philadelphia, Pennsylvania, USA|

 His film career was capped by his definitive Jack the Ripper in The Lodger (1944).
 Investing the psychotic role with an intense, gripping realism and off-putting, oily charm, he led a brilliantly seasoned cast and relished a death scene in the film (in truth, the real-life serial killer was never caught) that dared to forever stereotype him as a Sydney Greenstreet-like villain.
 Unfortunately, his early death robbed film audiences of seeing what course Laird's career would have taken.
 Sure enough, his last celluloid offering in Hangover Square (1945) was as another despicable character with murder on its maniacal mind.
 Top-lining a cast that included Linda Darnell (as an object of his affection), and George Sanders, he this time portrayed a temperamental composer who suffers from a split personality disorder and, prone to periodic blackouts, commits brutal murders.
 Another compelling death scene had his mad character wildly pounding out a concerto while the room around him goes up in flames and the ceiling crashes down on him.

 Laird's obsession with avoiding the inevitable stereotype as a "heavy heavy" and wistful pursuit of a romantic leading man career compelled him to go on a reckless, unsupervised crash diet (from 300 lbs to 200 lbs), which is evident by his drastically trimmed-down look in his last film.
 This proved too strenuous on his system and he was forced to undergo surgery for a severe stomach disorder.
-His 31-year-old heart gave out on the morning of December 9, 1944, only days after his operation.
+His 28-year-old heart gave out on the morning of December 9, 1944, only days after his operation.
+He was survived by his mother.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com